HISTORY OF ST JOHN THE BAPTIST DAY

 “He [Jesus] must increase, but I must decrease.”

-Following St. John the Baptist Day, the days grow shorter until the Winter Solstice near Christmas, where they grow longer.
+Following St. John the Baptist Day, after the Summer Solstice, the amount of daylight decreases until the Winter Solstice near Christmas, where it increases.

 Bill Petro, your friendly neighborhood historian